unoplatform/uno.chefs/doc/extensions/Storage.md

 uid: Uno.Recipes.Storage
 ---

-# How to persist or access serialized data into your application
+# How to persist or access serialized data in your application

 ## Problem